-78 2.
-Image processing
+2. Image Processing

-Juno is a NASA New Frontiers spacecraft orbiting Jupiter since 4 July 2016.
-Its 53-day eccentric polar orbit brings its perijove (PJ) to ~4000 km above the surface (1 bar level) at low latitudes.
-This orbit allows its ultraviolet spectrograph (UVS) to acquire spectrally resolved images of the polar aurorae from approximately 4 hours before the PJ (in the northern hemisphere) to approximately 4 hours after PJ (in the southern hemisphere) with a ~1-hour interruption in between during the closest approach at low latitude.
+Juno is a NASA New Frontiers spacecraft orbiting Jupiter since July 4, 2016.
+Its 53-day eccentric polar orbit brings its perijove (PJ) to ~4,000 km above the surface (1 bar level) at low latitudes.
+This orbit allows its ultraviolet spectrograph (UVS) to acquire spectrally resolved images of the polar aurorae from ~4 h before the PJ (in the northern hemisphere) to ~4 h after PJ (in the southern hemisphere) with a ~1-h interruption in between during the closest approach at low latitude.

-Juno-UVS is an imaging spectrograph operating in the 68 to 210 nm range (Gladstone et al., 85 2017; Greathouse et al., 2013).
-Its dog-bone shaped slit is 7.2° long, 0.025° wide in the center 86 and $0.2^{\circ}$ wide in the two extremities.
-The slit is generally oriented perpendicularly to the Juno 87 spin plane.
-However, a scan mirror located at the entrance of the instrument allows to shift the 88 field of view by up to $\pm 30^{\circ}$ from the spin plane.
-In the present work, only the data from the wide 89 parts of the slit are used, in order to optimize the signal to noise ratio.
-Moreover, the wavelength 90 range from 155 to 162 nm is selected in order to avoid regions affected by absorption of the UV 91 92 light by hydrocarbon molecules in the Jovian atmosphere (mostly methane) below 155 nm and by reflected sunlight beyond 162 nm.
-93
+Juno-UVS is an imaging spectrograph operating in the 68-210 nm range (Gladstone et al., 2017; Greathouse et al., 2013).
+Its dog-bone shaped slit is 7.2° long, $0.025^{\circ}$ wide in the center, and $0.2^{\circ}$ wide in the two extremities.
+The slit is generally oriented perpendicularly to the Juno spin plane.
+However, a scan mirror located at the entrance of the instrument allows to shift the field of view by up to $\pm 30^{\circ}$ from the spin plane.
+In the present work, only the data from the wide parts of the slit are used, in order to optimize the signal-to-noise ratio.
+Moreover, the wavelength range from 155 to 162 nm is selected in order to avoid regions affected by absorption of the UV light by hydrocarbon molecules in the Jovian atmosphere (mostly methane) below 155 nm and by reflected sunlight beyond 162 nm.

-The calibrated data from Juno-UVS are available through the Planetary Data System in the form of FITS files, which contain information about each event collected by the detector, such as the time of the event, its position in X and Y on the detector, the corresponding wavelength, etc.

-97 This first step of the processing consists of removing the noise due to particle (typically relativistic electrons) penetrating into the instrument and impacting the detector from the signal 98 caused by UV photons.
-Contrary to photons, which are diffracted by the grating, penetrating 99 particles illuminate the detector in an almost homogenous fashion, as confirmed by observations 100 carried out in the radiation belts.
-We use a region between pixels 345 to 550 in the X direction 101 (corresponding to ~59.7 to 80.9 nm) and pixels 20 to 255 in the Y direction, which has a very 102 low effective area for extreme-UV photons (Hue et al., 2019), in order to estimate the count rate 103 per pixel due to radiation.
-This background noise is then removed from the photon illuminated 104 105 part of the detector.
+The calibrated data from Juno-UVS are available through the Planetary Data System in the form of FITS files, which contain information about each event collected by the detector, such as the time of the event, its position in X and Y on the detector, the corresponding wavelength, etc. This first step of the processing consists of removing the noise due to particle (typically relativistic electrons) penetrating into the instrument and impacting the detector from the signal caused by UV photons.
+Contrary to photons, which are diffracted by the grating, penetrating particles illuminate the detector in an almost homogenous fashion, as confirmed by observations carried out in the radiation belts.
+We use a region between pixels 345-550 in the X direction (corresponding to ~59.7-80.9 nm) and pixels 20-255 in the Y direction, which has a very low effective area for extreme-UV photons (Hue et al., 2019), in order to estimate the count rate per pixel due to radiation.
+This background noise is then removed from the photon illuminated part of the detector.

-The second step consists, for each detection event, of projecting the four corners of each 106 field of view element along the slit onto a Jupiter-shaped ellipsoid located 400 km above the 1-107 bar level, using the SPICE kernels listed in the FITS file header.
-The brightness, derived from 108 the weighted counts and the exposure time, is then attributed to a quadrilateral formed by these 4 109 points.
-A map of the aurora is then progressively built by adding all the detected events for a 110 given Juno spin.
-Simultaneously, an exposure map, identifying the regions of the planet covered 111 by the instrument's field of view, is also constructed.
-Images of the whole aurorae are then 112 assembled by performing a weighted sum of the consecutive spins, with a higher weight being 113 attributed to the latest spin.
-Going back in time, each weighting coefficient is 1/10th of the 114 previous one.
-We then divide the weighted sum of the counts with a weighted sum of the 115 116 exposure maps to derive our final brightness map.
-This method offers the best compromise between the completeness of the auroral map and the dynamics of the auroral features.
-However, 117 118 since UVS cannot observe the whole aurora during a given spin during the perijove sequence, the exact timing and duration of some transient events is uncertain, with temporal knowledge gaps of 30 seconds at best due to the spinning spacecraft.
+The second step consists, for each detection event, of projecting the four corners of each field of view element along the slit onto a Jupiter-shaped ellipsoid located 400 km above the 1-bar level, using the SPICE kernels listed in the FITS file header.
+The brightness, derived from the weighted counts and the exposure time, is then attributed to a quadrilateral formed by these four points.
+A map of the aurora is then progressively built by adding all the detected events for a given Juno spin.
+Simultaneously, an exposure map, identifying the regions of the planet covered by the instrument's field of view, is also constructed.
+Images of the whole aurorae are then assembled by performing a weighted sum of the consecutive spins, with a higher weight being attributed to the latest spin.
+Going back in time, each weighting coefficient is 1/10th of